-Lewis He developed and enhanced embedded firmware and board support packages for the meshtastic/firmware and espressif/arduino-esp32 repositories, focusing on hardware integration and power management for devices like the T-Deck, LilyGo T-LoRa-Pager, and T-Watch-S3-Ultra.
-He implemented early peripheral power enablement to stabilize boot-time voltage, introduced pin-based modem control to reduce startup power consumption, and updated board definitions and partition schemes to support new hardware variants.
-Working primarily in C++ and Arduino, Lewis demonstrated depth in embedded systems and hardware configuration, delivering features that improved device reliability, compatibility, and integration for both end users and downstream developers.
+Lewis He developed and enhanced embedded firmware and board support packages for the meshtastic/firmware and espressif/arduino-esp32 repositories, focusing on hardware integration and power management for devices like T-Deck, LilyGo T-LoRa-Pager, and T-Watch-S3-Ultra.
+He implemented features such as early peripheral power enablement, power-efficient modem control, and OLED display compatibility, using C++ and Arduino to address hardware-software interfacing challenges.
+His work included fixing low-voltage resets, reducing battery leakage, and expanding I2C device detection.
+Lewis’s contributions demonstrated depth in embedded systems, device driver development, and hardware configuration, resulting in more reliable, power-efficient, and easily integrated hardware platforms.

 In August 2025, delivered a power-efficient modem control feature for the firmware repository, introducing default modem disable on startup and pin-based control to reduce startup power consumption and prevent unintended modem activity on the T-Deck-Pro 4G devices.